Growth Trends for Related Jobs

 Culinary chefs run a kitchen in a restaurant or other eating establishment.
 They select ingredients and develop recipes for the menu.
 They order kitchen supplies and food, maintain inventory and check food and other ingredients for freshness and taste.
 Culinary chefs hire, train and oversee the kitchen staff to ensure food is prepared properly.
 They also ensure the kitchen is sanitized and the staff follows safety and sanitary procedures that are compliant with local, state and federal regulations established for food preparation and cleanliness in commercial kitchens.

 Chefs use sharp utensils, work close to heating elements and may have to work on slippery surfaces.
 Most kitchens are tight-knit quarters, so the staff must be able to function as a cohesive group.
 They often spend their time on their feet and work irregular hours, such as early mornings or late evenings to accommodate customers and food vendors.
 They also might have to work holidays.
 Running a kitchen often requires working long shifts to keep it running smoothly and safely.

 Careers and Salary

-The Bureau of Labor Statistics expects a slow decline -- less than 1 percent -- for chefs between 2010 and 2020.
+The Bureau of Labor Statistics expects a fast increase -- 25 percent -- for chefs between 2020 and 2030.
 Although a growing population in the U.S. will spur the demand for restaurants and eateries, an attempt to lower costs will result in many restaurants using general cooks to perform the tasks of chefs.
 The majority of job opportunities will be a result of many chefs leaving the profession because of the long hours and highly intense work environment.
-In 2011, chefs made a mean annual wage of $46,600 per year.
+In 2020, chefs made a mean annual wage of $53,380 per year.